ysarda/rasr/README.md

 python detect/torchdetect_test.py
 conda deactivate
 ~~~
 You should get example detection images and a json file with relevant data in test/.

-## 5. OPERATION
----
-RASR should be run daily, either manually with a bash file (I don't recommend this) or as part of a cron job.
-The commands are as follows:
+Similarly, you can test the full code:
 ~~~
 conda activate rasr
 python get/rasr_get.py x